14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 Many components in a coffee maker are often made with plastic.

-This means that each cup likely exposes us to hormone disruptors like BPA and phthalates.
+This means that each cup likely exposes us to hormone disruptors like BPA and phthalates, which each have their own coffee pot full of potential problems.

 The plastic-hardening chemical has been linked to a range of health concerns, like heart disease, high blood pressure, asthma, diabetes, reproductive disorders, obesity, cancer, and impaired brain development.

-And it’s worth it to mention that even some “BPA-free” claims should be met with skepticism, because it’s relatively easy to swap out BPA for its toxic chemical cousins, Bisphenol S and Bisphenol F (BPS and BPF).
+Even some “BPA-free” coffee makers should be met with skepticism, because it’s relatively easy to swap out BPA for its toxic chemical cousins, Bisphenol S and Bisphenol F (BPS and BPF).

 Unfortunately, they’re hormonally active in similar ways, too.